 Seeking freedom from the frustrating frost, and forsaking February’s frigidity, finds us fancying a fix of foreign frolic, on a fourth foray to Vietnam; followed by a fourteenth fling in Bali for some ‘effing’ sunshine.

-Sure enough, within minutes our driver has a cell phone tethered to his ear, and straddling the center line, perilously sails straight through a red light!
+Sure enough, within minutes our driver has his cell phone tethered to his ear, and straddling the center line, perilously sails straight through a red light!
 He has now become a professional dullard, having just given up his amateur status.
 Clearly not the valedictorian of his class, we have named him “Mr. Pid”; first name Stu!

-Getting lost in the hodgepodge of Hanoi is a joy; providing of course, it’s in the daytime hours!
+Getting lost in the hodgepodge of Hanoi is a joy; providing of course it’s in the daytime hours!
 Aimlessly ambling through the streets we notice an excess of small shops flogging ‘Weasel Coffee’.
 Being a tea drinker, I may be on ‘dangerous grounds’ here, but I find this coffee absolute crap!
 Brewed by in-weasel fermentation, the beans pass through the digestive tract of the weasel, or more accurately an Asian Palm Civet, and then get pooped out the back door.
 Shit; I knew there was a reason I detest coffee!

 After making that nerve-wracking first step with motorbikes bearing down on us, a Moses-like parting of the traffic miraculously happens.
 Akin to a fast flowing river meeting up with a rock, traffic hurtles around us both in front and behind, before merging again on the other side.
 The graceful yet terrifying choreography is wondrously chaotic, and we’re always amazed when accidents un-happen in this transport crazy city!